-- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events.
-These were regularly discussed at practice meetings. - Risks to patients were assessed and well managed. - The premises were observed to be clean and tidy.
-Waiting areas were on two levels. - The practice had adequate facilities and was well equipped to treat patients and meet their needs.
-The treatment room had been refurbished to a good standard and new equipment had been purchased to facilitate storage and transportation of clinical items. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
-Staff had the skills, knowledge and experience to deliver effective care and treatment.
+- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events which were reviewed regularly at clinical meetings and learning was shared across the practice. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
+Staff had the skills, knowledge and experience to deliver effective care and treatment. - Feedback from patients about their care was very positive.
+Patients said they were treated with compassion, dignity and respect; and they were involved in their care and decisions about their treatment.

-- Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - Information about services and how to complain was available and easy to understand. - Patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day. - There was a clear leadership structure and staff felt supported by management.
-The practice proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the Duty of Candour. - The practice engaged with the clinical commissioning group and other practices in the locality to share learning. - This practice also operated a cross-referral process with local practices whereby GP specialities were utilised between practices to treat patients with specific conditions, for example dermatology clinics were provided by a GP at the practice with expertise in this field .
+- Information about services and how to complain was available and easy to understand and learning from complaints was shared across the practice. - Patients said they found it easy to make an appointment with a GP or nurse and that there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
+The practice proactively sought feedback from staff and patients, which it acted on. - The practice had a Patient Participation Group (PPG) and worked with them to review and improve services for patients. - The provider was aware of and complied with the requirements of the Duty of Candour.